rfiorentino1/Pro-Tools-Accessibility-Scripts/README.md

 Below is a list of commands, and their associated descriptions.

-Close any PT window that is not Mix or Edit: command option W
+Close any PT window that is not > Mix > or > Edit >: command option W

 simulate option click: control x